ondrejklejch/alex-asr/README.md

 ```
 --model_type=nnet2     # Supported model types are nnet2 (nnet2::AmNnet) and gmm (AmDiagGmm)
+--feature_type=mfcc    # Supported feature types are mfcc and fbank
 --model=final.mdl      # Filename of the mdl file for the decoder.
 --hclg=HCLG.fst        # Filename of the fst file with decoding HCLG fst.
 --words=words.txt      # Filename with a list of words (each line contains: ""<word> <word-id>").